Have you ever wondered “Why is project management important?”

 But that would be a mistake.

-A good project manager is the glue that holds a project together and ensures quality and objectives are met on time and on budget.
-According to the Project Management Institute (PMI), organizations that undervalue project management report an average of 50% more of their projects failing outright.
-Fifty percent.
+A good project manager is the glue that holds a project together and ensures objectives are met on time, on budget, and to a high quality standard.
+According to the Project Management Institute (PMI), organizations that don’t properly include project management in their strategies have more than a 60% higher rate of overall failure.

 Failed projects can quickly derail your initiatives and delay or even prevent business growth.